Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Capacity

-Ball screws have a higher load capacity than lead screws.
-Lead screws are suitable and more cost-effective for low to medium loads.
+Ball screws offer a higher load capacity than lead screws.
+While lead screws are suitable and cost-effective for low to medium loads, ball screws are better suited for heavy-duty applications.

 Power Requirement